Two interesting questions about memory improvement books pulsed into my inbox today:

 (As a bit of trivia, “leth” also appears in one of my favorite Greek words, “aletheia.”
 The German philosopher Heidegger used it a lot, not because it means “truth” in translation, but because it means “unhiding.”
 Thus the act of philosophy, in a Platonic sense, is the “unhiding” of truth that was always, already there).

 For the second half of this word, I immediately see Thomas Aquianas bopping these mindless people drinking from the river Lethe with a copy of his Summa Theologica.
 This image triggers the “logica” in the second part of the word.

 Why is this cheating?

-I am associating with items that already have the basic sound of the word I’m trying to remember and I’m choosing items that sound like what I want to remember.
+Note too that I am associating with items that already hold the basic sound of the word I’m trying to remember.